Skip to content

 Note: Data for Grisell Memorial Hospital Long-Term Care Units has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

 Grisell Memorial Hospital Long-Term Care Units is a senior living facility in Ransom, Kansas.
 The city has 456 people.
-With a bottom of the barrel overall grade of F, this facility didn't fare well in our assessment.
+It looks like this facility is a subpar nursing home.
+A grade of this caliber indicates we found some red flags.
 We also wanted to point out that this nursing home is based in a hospital.
-Typically, this indicates that more intensive medical services are available.
-If you aren't deterred by this nursing home's profile, feel free to continue reading to learn more about its category scores.
+Typically, this means that more intensive healthcare services are offered.
+If you aren't deterred by this nursing home's profile, you can continue reading to find out about its category grades.
 We discuss inspections in the next paragraph.

 Quick Details